 What should we learn from this?

-After making this experiment on my own, understanding how much I type and click on average, and looking at the technical specs of many keyboards and mice, I would like to draw several conclusions:
+After doing this experiment on my own, understanding how much I type and click on average, and looking at the technical specs of many keyboards and mice, I would like to draw several conclusions:

-- The life span of the switches used in modern keyboards and mice is measured in key presses and clicks because a time based measure would not apply to all users.
+- The lifespan of the switches used in modern keyboards and mice is measured in key presses and clicks because a time-based measure would not apply to all users.
 Different users have different usage patterns.

 What do you think?